 Allegations of bias and illegal discrimination in appraisal will not be ignored by the valuation profession, because our reputation is all we have to hang our hat on!
 To uphold public trust and the integrity of our appraisal standards, the profession needs to elevate awareness about bias, seek cooperation to investigate allegations fairly and thoroughly, and enforce violations with vigor.

 The views and opinions presented are those of the authors and do not represent those of organizations with which they are affiliated.

-Francois K. Gregoire, AHWD, RAA (email@example.com), is president of Gregoire & Gregoire Inc., St Petersburg, Fla., and 2021 vice chair of the National Association of REALTORS®’ Real Property Valuation Committee.
+Francois K. Gregoire, AHWD, RAA (email@example.com), is president of Gregoire & Gregoire Inc., St Petersburg, Fla., and 2022 chair of the National Association of REALTORS®’ Real Property Valuation Committee.